ansible-collections/ansible.windows/docs/ansible.windows.win_reboot_module.rst

 Synopsis
 --------
-- Reboot a Windows machine, wait for it to go down, come back up, and respond to commands.
+- Unconditionally reboot a Windows machine, wait for it to go down, come back up, and respond to commands.
 - For non-Windows targets, use the :ref:`ansible.builtin.reboot <ansible.builtin.reboot_module>` module instead.